 1831: Revision of the Copyright Act

-The term of protection of copyrighted works was extended to twenty-eight years with the possibility of a fourteen-year extension.
+The term of protection of copyrighted works was extended to 28 years with the possibility of a 14-year extension.
 Congress claimed that it extended the term in order to give American authors the same protection as those in Europe.
 The extension applied both to future works and those current works whose copyright had not expired.

 1834: Wheaton v.
 Peters